 We are a small working group that began in 2009 by surveying the memorial inscriptions in our churchyard.

 A restored 19th century blacksmith's and wheelwright's workshop in working order, in the centre of Wellesbourne.
-The site opened to the public in 2012 and is now open on Saturdays, 10:00am - 2:00pm from the end of April to the end of September.
+The site opened to the public in 2012 and is now open on Saturdays, 11:00am - 3:00pm from May to September.

 Coventry University Library holds a large amount of archive material.
 In particular the Lanchester Collection has recently been digitised.